ibm-messaging/mq-container-mft/docs/agentconfig.md

 This document describes attributes of the json file.

-- **waitTimeToStart** - Type: int.
-Amount of time, in seconds, the `runagent` command waits for agent to start.
-Container ends if agent does not start in the specified time.
-Default is `10` seconds.

 - **coordinationQMgr** - Type: Group.
 Defines the configuration information coordination queue manager.
 - **name** - Type: String.
 Name of the coordination queue manager.
 - **host** - Type: String.
 Host name to be used for connecting to coordination queue manager.